DazzaJay/FS22-Australian-License-Plates/README.md

 - Apparently the colour calculator here [https://assets.mantrid.net/colour/](https://assets.mantrid.net/colour/) is (at a guess 20%) too dark.
 (SA / NSW Unaffected, as they both use Black)

 - [x] **10.
 DONE: Create a Prefab.**
-- Prefab has been created, tested with TestRunner, and has been uploaded to ModHub for review. - You should see it in Giants Editor soon!
+- Prefab has been created, tested with TestRunner, and has been uploaded to ModHub. **➡️ [https://www.farming-simulator.com/mod.php?mod_id=276164](https://www.farming-simulator.com/mod.php?mod_id=276164) ⬅️**  - You should see it in Giants Editor soon!

 ## Credits:
 - Daniel "DazzaJay" Fitzgerald